Sinking of the RMS Lusitania: British

-Last survivors
+Last survivor

 The last survivor was Audrey Warren Lawson-Johnston (née Pearl), who was born in New York City on 15 February 1915.
-She was the fourth of six children (the youngest two born after the disaster) born to Major Frederic "Frank" Warren Pearl (1869–1952) and Amy Lea (née Duncan; 1880–1964).
+She was the fourth of seven children (the youngest three born after the disaster) born to Major Frederic "Frank" Warren Pearl (1869–1952) and Amy Lea (née Duncan; 1880–1964).
 She was only three months old when she boarded Lusitania in New York with her parents, three siblings, and two nurses – and due to her age had no first hand recollection of the disaster.
 She and her brother Stuart (age 5) were saved by their British nursemaid Alice Maud Lines, then 18 years old, who jumped off the boat deck and escaped in a lifeboat.
 Her parents also survived, but her sisters Amy (age 3) and Susan (age 14 months) died.
 Pearl married Hugh de Beauchamp Lawson-Johnston, second son of George Lawson Johnston, 1st Baron Luke, on 18 July 1946.
 They had three children and lived in Melchbourne, Bedfordshire.
 Hugh was Sheriff of Bedfordshire in 1961.
 Johnston gifted an inshore lifeboat, Amy Lea, to New Quay Lifeboat Station in 2004 in memory of her mother.
-Audrey Johnston died on 11 January 2011, a month before her 96th birthday.
+Audrey Johnston died on 11 January 2011, at age 95.

-The last American survivor was Barbara McDermott (born Barbara Winifred Anderson in Connecticut on 15 June 1912, to Roland Anderson and Emily Pybus).
-She was almost three years old at the time of the sinking.
-Her father worked as a draftsman for an ammunitions factory in south-western Connecticut.
-He was unable to accompany his wife and daughter on Lusitania as the First World War had created high demands for ammunition manufacturing at the factory where he worked.
-Barbara recalled being in the ship's dining room eating dessert when the torpedo hit.
-She remembered holding onto her spoon as she saw fellow passengers running about the badly damaged ship.
-In the midst of chaos, Barbara was separated from her mother and loaded into Lifeboat No. 15.
-Barbara later learned that her mother fell into the sea but was rescued and placed into the same lifeboat as her daughter.
-Neither Barbara nor her mother was seriously injured.
-After their rescue, Barbara and her mother travelled to Darlington, County Durham, England, to live with Barbara's maternal grandmother.
-Barbara's mother died on 22 March 1917 at the age of 28.
-Two years later, Barbara left Britain and travelled back to the United States aboard Mauretania and arrived in New York City on 26 December 1919.
-Barbara died on 12 April 2008 in Wallingford, Connecticut, at the age of 95.